ariga/atlas/doc/md/cli/reference.md

 #### Flags
 ```
       --dir string       select migration directory using URL format (default "file://migrations")
+      --env string       set which env from the project file to use
       --force            force a command to run on a broken migration directory state
       --format string    set migration file format (default "atlas")
       --schema strings   set schema names